Should You Tell Your Employer About a DUI in Utah?

 Getting DUI Records Expunged in Utah

 The best way to avoid having an employer find a record of a DUI is to avoid the record in the first place.
-If you were recently charged with a DUI in Utah, our Utah drunk driving defense attorneys might be able to fight the case against you and help you avoid a conviction in the first place by challenging the evidence, blood tests, and arrests.
+If you were recently charged with a DUI in Utah, our West Jordan drunk driving defense attorneys might be able to fight the case against you and help you avoid a conviction in the first place by challenging the evidence, blood tests, and arrests.
 If you were already convicted and have a DUI on your record, there are also other chances to stop employers or potential employers from finding that record.